gradle/gradle/design-docs/done/dependency-management-bug-fixes.md

 Some additional refactoring will be done to continue to move away from the Ivy contracts and domain objects:

 6. Increment the cache layout version in `DefaultCacheLockingManager`.
-7. Change `CachingModuleVersionRepository` so that when resolving the module meta-data, it takes the "module source" returned by its delegate repository and stores it in the cached module descriptor entry.
+7. Change `CachingModuleVersionRepository` so that when resolving the module metadata, it takes the "module source" returned by its delegate repository and stores it in the cached module descriptor entry.
 8. Change `CachingModuleVersionRepository` so that when resolving an artifact, it passes the "module source" to its delegate repository.
 9. Change `ExternalResourceResolver` to add `getDependency()` and `resolve()` methods that match those of `ModuleVersionRepository`.
 Change